tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 # Fraud Proofs - easier said than done?

 The Bitcoin blockchain is, as of June 2018, approximately 173 Gigabytes in size [1].
 This makes it nearly impossible for everyone to run a full Bitcoin node.
-In the original Bitcoin whitepaper, Satoshi recognised this and introduced the concept of a Simplified Payment Verification (SPV) [2], in which he describes a technique that allows verification of payments using a lightweight client that doesn't need to download the entire Bitcoin blockchain, but rather only block headers [3].
+In the original Bitcoin whitepaper, Satoshi recognised this and introduced the concept of a Simplified Payment Verification (SPV) [2], in which he describes a technique that allows verification of payments using a lightweight client that doesn't need to download the entire Bitcoin blockchain, but rather only block headers with the longest proof-of-work chain [3].

 Sample image below